 As an interdisciplinary researcher and mentor, I've always been driven by my love for data and my choice to be a social scientist.
 I'm a proud migrant, having lived and worked in Turkey, Germany, Belgium, the Netherlands, and now, since the summer of 2022, in Cambridge, UK.
 I currently serve as a senior quantitative social scientist at Wellcome Connecting Science (WCS) and the Kavli Centre for Ethics, Science, and the Public, a joint initiative of WCS and Cambridge University.
-In addition, I continue to contribute as a part-time Research Professor at the Department of Sociology at Vrije Universiteit Brussel (VUB), Belgium.
+In addition, I continue working as a research professor at the Department of Sociology at Vrije Universiteit Brussel (VUB), Belgium, where I lead the AI, Migration and Society (AIMS) Lab.
 Beyond these roles, I've had the privilege of working as an external expert for the European Commission, and Belgian and international funding institutes, and have held advisory roles at numerous national and international institutes.

 My collaborations span across various disciplines, including psychology, anthropology, political science, geography, educational science, economics, data science, and computer science.
 I also work closely with colleagues from industry, civil society, and public authorities.
 My scholarly interests are diverse, encompassing public perception and attitudes towards new technologies, ethical and trustworthy AI, the use and governance of Big Data and AI for global challenges, as well as diversity, migration, gender, inequalities, equal opportunities, and social and public policies.
 With over 15 years of experience in quantitative and mixed research methods, I've seen firsthand how empirical research can support policy-making.
 I am a firm believer in open science and the importance of science for society.